Hong Kong Marchers Call for Freedom on China's National Day

-Pro-democracy politicians defied a police ban to lead a march through downtown Hong Kong on Tuesday, China’s National Day, calling for greater political freedom.
+Pro-democracy politicians defied a police ban to lead a march through downtown Hong Kong on Tuesday, China’s National Day, calling for reform and greater autonomy from Beijing.

-Thousands of black-clad protesters began gathering in the early afternoon at the Causeway Bay retail and entertainment district.
+Tens of thousands of black-clad protesters began gathering in the early afternoon at the Causeway Bay retail and entertainment district.
 Chanting “Fight for freedom!”—and the democracy movement’s slogan “Liberate Hong Kong, revolution of our time!”—they set off for the city center.
-At the head of the march, politicians, including veteran campaigners Albert Ho and Lee Cheuk-yan, carried a banner that read “End dictatorship, return power to the people.”
+At the head of the march, politicians including veteran campaigners Albert Ho and Lee Cheuk-yan carried a banner that read “End dictatorship, return power to the people.”

+Marchers also sang “Glory to Hong Kong,” a song that many are calling the enclave’s “national anthem.”

+“It’s the 70th anniversary of China, so it’s even more important to come out today,” said Apple, a 17-year-old student protester.
+“China is getting more powerful.
+If China becomes more powerful other countries might experience something like what’s happening in Hong Kong now.
+It’s an important to come out and stop them,” she told TIME.

 National Day is a festive occasion in mainland China, but a source of tension and resentment in semi-autonomous Hong Kong, where most people, according to surveys, do not define themselves as Chinese but as “Hongkongers.”